 Gloo Mesh Enterprise is the paid version of Gloo Mesh, including the Gloo Mesh UI and multi-cluster role-based access control.
 The deployment model and installation process for Gloo Mesh Enterprise is different.
 You can find a guide for installation here.

 You can install Gloo Mesh onto its own cluster and register remote clusters, or you can co-locate Gloo Mesh onto a cluster with a service mesh.
-The former (its own cluster) is the preferred deployment pattern, but for getting started, exploring, or to save resources, you can use the co-located deployment approach.
+The former (giving Gloo Mesh its own unregistered cluster) is the preferred deployment pattern, but for getting started, exploring, or to save resources, you can use the co-located deployment approach.

 In this guide we will walk through the process of installing Gloo Mesh either through meshctl or by using Helm.